jaimetarrant/cookievim/README.md

 placing the configuration file into your `~/.cookievim-config/personal/` directory.

+## Important Note
+At the moment, there are some post installation things that need to be done, such as building YouCompleteMe after BundleInstall.
+I plan to update the install script to take care of this too soon.

 ## cookievim-config directory

 You may want to fork or create your own repo for the `cookievim-config`